Paul Archer - photo Paul Archer - poet, translator

 slice apart summer,

-my mouth fills, my heart
+my heart swells,

-swells, but for this pie
+but for this pie

 what else has turned

-now that the autumn
+the autumn light

-light fades early and days
+fades early and days

 deteriorate fast to dusk?